kevnnliu/cvproject-genclass/README.md

 ## CS 182: Deep Neural Networks, Vision Project - Generalizable Classifiers

 UC Berkeley, Spring 2020.
-The goal is to design and train a classifier on top of the Tiny ImageNet dataset, a classification dataset with 200 classes, each with 500 training images (100,000 images) that are 64x64 RGB images.
+The goal was to design and train a classifier on top of the Tiny ImageNet dataset, a classification dataset with 200 classes, each with 500 training images (100,000 images) that are 64x64 RGB images.
 The validation set has 50 images per class (10,000 images).
+This project primarily uses [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/).

 ## First time setup: